adolfintel/TDF/README.md

     * Once you're done, close the command prompt
 * Edit vars.conf and place the location of the game's exe file in the game_exe variable
 * Launch run.sh again and hopefully the game will start
-    * From now on, you can just launch run.sh (or create links to it) to launch this game.
+    * From now on, you can just launch `run.sh` (or create links to it) to launch this game.
-    * About 85% of games will work out of the box, some will require some tinkering, usually in the form of changing some variables in vars.conf, which we'll discuss later
+    * About 85% of games will work out of the box, some will require some tinkering, usually in the form of changing some variables in `vars.conf`, which we'll discuss later
     * Online games that require anticheat software will usually not work (and that's probably for the best)

 TODO: VIDEO